What are Diabetes?

-The World Health Organization states that promoting healthy diets and increasing physical activity will help reduce the occurrence of obesity and T2D, and will accrue additional benefits by reducing complications among people with all types of diabetes.
-Also controlling blood glucose level, through a combination of diet, physical activity, and if necessary medication, is imperative to help improve outcomes associates with diabetes.
+The World Health Organization states that promoting healthy diets and increasing physical activity will help reduce the occurrence of obesity and T2D, and will have additional benefits by reducing complications among people with all types of diabetes.
+Controlling blood glucose level, through a combination of diet, physical activity, and if necessary medication, is imperative to help improve outcomes associates with diabetes.

 With T2D in particular, it is advisable to avoid an excessive postprandial glycaemic response but when evaluating your diet to face diabetes, calories or nutrients aren’t the only factor to consider.
 Foods are much more complex than a single nutrient, or even the sum of their individual nutrients.
 Many dietary factors, nutritive and/or bioactive, mediate the relationship between food intake and health.
 The protein quantity and quality of foods, for example, are contributing factors to their effects on glucose control.
 Protein content shows effect on lowering glycemic response.
 It is well documented that protein and amino acid ingestion can increase the ability to secrete insulin, and this effect is particularly important in subjects with T2D.
 But the ability to modulate insulin secretion and insulin sensitivity varies with the source of protein, and there are many more factors involved in glycemic management than just insulin.

 Glycemic index (GI), a key tool for diabetics